-Azure VMs constitute the primary infrastructure as a service (IaaS) compute service offerings available in Azure.
-When compared with other compute services, Azure VMs provide the greatest degree of control over the configuration of the virtual machine and its operating system.
-Users can configure the operating system running within a VM manually (or in an automated manner) by using Virtual Machine Extensions (VM Extensions), which rely on such technologies as Windows PowerShell scripts, Desired State Configuration (DSC), Chef, or Puppet.
+Azure VMs make up the primary infrastructure as a service (IaaS) compute service offerings available in Azure.
+Azure VMs provide the greatest degree of control over the virtual machine's configuration and operating system.
+Users can configure a VM's operating system manually (or in an automated manner) by using Virtual Machine Extensions (VM Extensions).
+VM Extensions rely on technologies such as Windows PowerShell scripts, Desired State Configuration (DSC), Chef, or Puppet.

 Azure VMs share most of their characteristics with the Microsoft Hyper V virtual machines that customers deploy in their on-premises datacenter.
 However, several important differences exist between them.

 Azure VMs that users provision are available in specific sizes.
-Users cannot specify an arbitrary amount of processing, memory, or storage resources when deploying an Azure VM.
+Users can't specify an arbitrary amount of processing, memory, or storage resources when deploying an Azure VM.
 Instead, they must select one of the predefined choices.
-This restriction does not impose significant constraints, since Microsoft offers a wide range of virtual machines sizes.
+This restriction doesn't impose significant constraints, since Microsoft offers a wide range of virtual machines sizes.
 The sizes are grouped into several categories, including the following categories:

-GPU (including the NV, NVv2, NC, NCv2, NCv3, ND, and NDv2 sizes) providing specialized virtual machines targeted for heavy graphic rendering and video editing, as well as model training and inferencing (ND) with deep learning, available with single or multiple GPUs.
+GPU (including the NV, NVv2, NC, NCv2, NCv3, ND, and NDv2 sizes) providing specialized virtual machines targeted for heavy graphic rendering, video editing, model training, and inferencing (ND) with deep learning.
+Available with single, or multiple GPUs.